OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 # Allow only approved API endpoints

-At beeeowl, we build a custom allowlist for each client based on their specific Composio integrations.
-A CEO using Gmail, Google Calendar, and Slack gets a different firewall profile than a VC using HubSpot, Notion, and LinkedIn.
+At beeeowl, we build a custom allowlist for each client based on their specific Composio integrations and the tools they actually use.
+A CEO running Gmail, Google Calendar, Slack, and Notion gets a different firewall profile than a VC running HubSpot, Airtable, LinkedIn, and PitchBook.
+We maintain a lookup table of CIDR blocks for each major SaaS API endpoint and regenerate the firewall rules whenever a client’s integration list changes.

 What File Permissions Should You Set on an OpenClaw Deployment?